Hot: How Profound Became a Category Leader in AEO: A Case StudyRead more →

 The Badge Opportunity

-Here's what we think is about to happen — and why it matters.
+We expect this to happen — and it matters.

 Capterra badges are free to display.
 You earn them based on reviews and ratings.
 If you qualify, you can use them in marketing, on your website, in sales decks.
 No paywall.